1. BACKGROUND AND PURPOSE

 - Appliances supplied with the suite

-- Any other unit surfaces that were not already painted on move-in
+- Any other surfaces that were not already painted on move-in

 b.
 Choice of Paint Colour

 - The co-op’s standard interior paint colour is white (Sherwin Williams Marshmallow G4 Satin Finish).
-Members may choose any colour of paint for their unit walls.
-However, when they move out of the unit, the co-op will repaint the walls white.
+Members may choose any colour of paint for their suite walls.
+However, when they move out of the suite, the co-op will repaint the walls white.

-- If members choose to repaint their unit walls using a colour which can be covered by one coat of white paint, no additional work (or charges) will be required on move-out.
-Members should seek advice from the Maintenance Committee if unsure about acceptably light colours.
+- If members choose to repaint their suite walls using a colour which can be covered by one coat of white paint, no additional work (or charges) will be required on move-out.

-- If one coat of white paint will not be sufficient to hide the colour the member has chosen, the member will be required to apply a coat of primer over the coloured paint before moving out of the unit, or to pay for this additional task to be done by the co-op.
-Note: this proviso does not apply if coloured paint was applied to accommodate visual impairment on the part of the member or another household occupant.
+- If one coat of white paint will not be sufficient to hide the colour the member has chosen, members will be required to apply a coat of primer over the coloured paint before moving out of their suite, or to pay for this additional task to be done by the co-op.
+Note: this proviso does not apply if coloured paint was applied to accommodate visual impairment on the part of a member or another household occupant.

-- Members moving into a unit may agree (in writing) to accept the paint colour applied by the previous resident.
-In this case they accept that they may be required to apply a coat of primer before vacating the unit, or pay for this work to be done by the co-op.
+- Members moving into a suite may agree (in writing) to accept the paint colour applied by the previous resident.
+In this case they accept that they may be required to apply a coat of primer before vacating the suite, or pay for this work to be done by the co-op.

 c.
 Paint Type

 - Acceptable: Primers, paints and finishes with a low level of Volatile Organic Compounds (VOC).

 - Not acceptable: oil-based paint, enamel paint, or textured paint; speciality paints such as chalkboard, whiteboard, and magnetic paint.